dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 ## Display refresh rate

-Dark Forces uses the 320&times;200 / 256-colour VGA screen mode, just like the majority of DOS games from the 90s.
+Dark Forces uses the 320&times;200 256-colour VGA screen mode, just like the majority of DOS games from the 1990s.
 This mode uses a fixed 70 Hz screen refresh rate, so if your emulated CPU is fast enough, you can get 70 FPS out of the game.

-But there's a problem: most modern non-variable refresh rate flat screens work at fixed 60 Hz.
+But there's a problem: most modern non-variable refresh rate flat screens work at a fixed 60 Hz rate.
 Luckily, DOSBox Staging intelligently times and drops frames if there's a mismatch between the refresh rate of the *emulated* graphics card and the *actual* refresh rate of your physical monitor.
 In most cases, this works fine out of the box without you needing to configure anything.

 However, even though DOSBox Staging is trying to do its best in such situations, refresh rates will always result in some visible unevenness of